meow-edit/meow/KMACROS.md

 ## Kmacro is reusable
 With multiple cursors, your operations are disposable, there's no reuse.

-Kmacro is like a program, you record once, call multiple times. you can also give it a name, or concat two macros.
+Kmacro is like a program, you record once, call multiple times.
+You can also give it a name, manipulate, or concat two macros.

 # TIPS